-- (i) Diversified Growth/Targeted Returns Fund The Fund is allocated notional units in the Invesco fund based on its overall contribution.
+- (i) Diversified Growth/Targeted Returns Fund The pension fund is allocated notional units in the Invesco fund based on its overall contribution.
 Units will be valued on every business day in which units are created and realised.
 The value given to the fund's assets will be the recognised market quotation; if this is not available, the latest independent valuation will be used.
 Where no independent valuation can be used, the value will be determined by the manager in such manner as it deems appropriate. - (j) Multi-Asset Credit Funds the Pemberton private debt fund is valued at Fair Value using external benchmarks such as the equity values of comparable companies to borrowers, Credit Default Swap or commodity price movements and macro-economic data.
-Due to timing delays in the receipt of manager statements by the Fund's custodian, the value carried in the accounts at 31 March 2020 is the fair value at 31 December 2019 as reported by the custodian, with an adjustment for changes in market value based on manager statements as at 31 March 2020.

 Partners Group values its instruments using private credit estimates or public ratings for the issuer if available and above a rating of B- from Standard & Poor's.
-Below that, broker quotes are used where available, or Fair Values are derived based on widely recognised market and income valuation methods.
-Due to timing delays in the receipt of manager statements by the Fund's custodian, the value carried in the accounts at 31 March 2020 is the fair value at 31 December 2019 as reported by the custodian, with an adjustment for changes in market value based on manager statements as at 31 March 2020.

-- (k) Infrastructure Fund Being illiquid and not publicly traded assets, J.P.
+Below that, broker quotes are used where available, or Fair Values are derived based on widely recognised market and income valuation methods. - (k) Infrastructure Fund Being illiquid and not publicly traded assets, J.P.
 Morgan appoint external valuers at least annually to determine the Fair Value of fund assets, whilst J.P.
-Morgan itself calculates the Net Asset Value (NAV) of each investment quarterly in accordance with their internal valuation policies which align with market best practice.
-Due to timing delays in the receipt of manager statements by the Fund's custodian, the value carried in the accounts at 31 March 2020 is the fair value at 31 December 2019 as reported by the custodian, with an adjustment for changes in market value based on manager statements as at 31 March 2020. - (I) Contributions These represent the total amounts received from the employers and employees within the scheme.
-Rates will differ between bodies in the scheme; from 1 April 2019 the employee contribution bands (revised annually in line with inflation) for the administering authority are as follows:
+Morgan itself calculates the Net Asset Value (NAV) of each investment quarterly in accordance with their internal valuation policies which align with market best practice. - (I) Contributions These represent the total amounts received from the employers and employees within the scheme.
+Rates will differ between bodies in the scheme; from 1 April 2018 the employee contribution bands (revised annually in line with inflation) for the administering authority are as follows:

-Pensionable Pay for the Post Contribution Rates 2019/20
+Pensionable Pay for the Post Contribution Rates 2018/19

 Main Section 50/50 Section

-Up to £14,400 5.50% 2.75%
+Up to £14,100 5.50% 2.75%

-£14,401 to £22,500 5.80% 2.90%
+£14,101 to £22,000 5.80% 2.90%

-£22,501 to £36,500 6.50% 3.25%
+£22,001 to £35,700 6.50% 3.25%

-£36,501 to £46,200 6.80% 3.40%
+£35,701 to £45,200 6.80% 3.40%

-£46,201 to £64,600 8.50% 4.25%
+£45,201 to £63,100 8.50% 4.25%

-£64,601 to £91,500 9.90% 4.95%
+£63,101 to £89,400 9.90% 4.95%

-£91,501 to £107,700 10.50% 5.25%
+£89,401 to £105,200 10.50% 5.25%

-£107,701 to £161,500 11.40% 5.70%
+£105,201 to £157,800 11.40% 5.70%

-More than £161,500 12.50% 6.25%
+More than £157,801 12.50% 6.25%

-The employer's contribution is reviewed every three years and is determined by the Fund's Actuary as the rate necessary to ensure that the Fund is able to meet its long-term liabilities.
+The employer's contribution is reviewed every three years and is determined by the fund's Actuary as the rate necessary to ensure that the Fund is able to meet its long-term liabilities.
 This is assessed at each triennial actuarial revaluation.
-The employer's contribution rate for the administering authority in 2019/20 is 22.5%, unchanged from 2018/19.
+The employer's contribution rate for the administering authority in 2018/19 is 22.5% and for 2019/20 it will remain unchanged.